blurrycontour/zuul-gerrit/doc/source/config/job.rst

            - name: playbooks/job-playbook.yaml
              semaphores: playbook-semaphore

+   .. attr:: ansible-split-streams
+      :default: False

+      Keep stdout/stderr of command and shell tasks separate (the Ansible default behavior) instead of merging stdout and stderr.

+      Since version 3, Zuul has combined the stdout and stderr streams in Ansible command tasks, but will soon switch to using the normal Ansible behavior.
+In an upcoming release of Zuul, this default will change to `True`, and in a later release, this option will be removed altogether.

+      This option may be used in the interim to verify playbook compatibility and facilitate upgrading to the new behavior.

    .. attr:: ansible-version

       The ansible version to use for all playbooks of the job.
 This can be